CrowdStrike/Cloud-Azure/Container Security/kernel-aks-implementation-guide.md

     service/vulnerable-example-com created
 ```
 - Retrieve the  external IP address from the vulnapp service
+- Note: This may need to be ran multiple times while the ingress service is built
 ```
     echo "http://$(kubectl get service vulnerable-example-com  -o yaml -o=jsonpath="{.status.loadBalancer.ingress[0].ip}")/"
 ```